rse-aunz/rse-aunz.github.io/2022-Asia-Australia-unconference.md

 - Career development for RSEs
 - Recognition for RSEs
 - Improvements in software quality
-- Sharing difficulties and failures to help others
+- Learning from previous difficulties and failures

-Might be fun to also hear about things that failed - "I tried this and found out the hard way that you should not do this!"

 An overview of what the program will look like will be coming soon.

 [1] [https://en.wikipedia.org/wiki/Unconference](https://en.wikipedia.org/wiki/Unconference)